cyverse/irods-adm/coding-standards-bash.md

 ## Comments

+__TODO review the following in a browser__

-All comments should have enough detail so that the someone can learn how to use what is being described without having to study the code in detail.
-However, since an incorrect comment is usually worse than no comment, comments should be minimal to reduce the risk of them growing out of date.
-If a quick glace at the code being documented is enough to understand an aspect of the code, that aspect should not be documented.
+All comments should have enough detail so that the someone can learn how to use the described logic without having to study the code in detail.
+Since an incorrect comment is usually worse than no comment, comments should be minimal to reduce the risk of them growing out of date.
+If a quick glace at the commented logic is enough to understand an aspect of the code, don't comment on that aspect.

 ### File Header

 Every file must start with an overview of its contents.
 Ordinarily, this should be in the form of a comment block.
-For executables that can display help information, a function that generates the help text may be placed at the top of the script instead.
-For consistency's sake, this function should be named `help`.
+For an executable that can display help information, you may place a function that generates the help text at the top of the script instead.
+For consistency's sake, name this function `help`.
 The header doesn't need author and maintainer information.

 For a publicly available file, the header must include a copyright notice and a link to the CyVerse license, https://cyverse.org/license.
 This isn't necessary if the file is in a repository that